BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-to End Users of your products or services that use any AI Service and obtaining any necessary consent from such End Users for the processing of AI Content and the storage, use, and transfer of AI Content as described under this Section 50, including providing any required notices and obtaining any required verifiable parental consent under the Children’s Online Privacy Protection Act (COPPA) or similar laws and obtaining any required consent of individuals appearing in any images or videos processed by an AI Service.
+to End Users of your products or services that use any AI Service and obtaining any necessary consent from such End Users for the processing of AI Content and the storage, use, and transfer of AI Content as described under this Section 50.
 You represent to us that you have provided all necessary privacy notices and obtained all necessary consents.
 You are responsible for notifying us in the event that any AI Content stored by an AI Service must be deleted under applicable law.
 If you use Amazon Lex in connection with websites, programs or other applications that are directed or targeted, in whole or in part, to children under age 13 and subject to COPPA or similar laws you must: (a) provide all required notices and obtain all required verifiable parental consent under COPPA or similar laws; and (b) notify AWS during the Amazon Lex set-up process using the appropriate (i) check box in the AWS console or (ii) Boolean parameter in the applicable Amazon Lex Model Building Service API request or response as specified by the Amazon Lex technical documentation.
 Amazon Lex does not store or retain voice or text utterance information from websites, programs, or other applications that you identify in accordance with this Section as being directed or targeted, in whole or in part, to children under age 13 and subject to COPPA or similar laws.

 **50.5.**  Except where permitted by the AI Service, you may not use an AI Service to generate Content for the express purpose of training an AI model or